 - Save for 3 years and buy it personally (3 years x $100,000/year)

 - Syndicate with two friends who have a $100,000.
 Get in the game now.
 For finding and structuring this deal, you could earn a small management and syndication fee for time and effort. or,

-- Try and negotiate with the seller and ask them to carry a $200,000 VTB (Vendor take back mortgage- assuming the lender in first position agrees to a 2nd mortgage).
+- Try and negotiate with the seller and ask them to carry a $200,000 VTB (Vendor take-back mortgage- assuming the lender in the first position agrees to a 2nd mortgage).

 Three possibilities- although #3 in a good market is rare.

-I started off doing #1, till I ran out of money.
-Then, I learned, from my father-in-law, how to do #2- doing Club Syndications (pooling together high networth individuals who want to invest in and own commercial real estate).
+I started off doing #1 until I ran out of money.
+Then, I learned, from my father-in-law, how to do #2- doing Club Syndications (pooling together high net worth individuals who want to invest in and buy your first commercial property).

 - 8 Non-Negotiables to Investing in Commercial Real Estate